search

 窓開きを狙った取引 窓開きを狙った取引

-On the other hand, Exness places no restrictions on gap-filling trades, and even if you execute multiple gap-filling trades in succession, there are no penalties such as account closure or withdrawal denial.
+On the other hand, Exness does not impose any restrictions on gap-filling trades, and there are no penalties—such as account closure or withdrawal denial—even if you execute multiple gap-filling trades in succession.
 By leveraging Exness’s maximum leverage of 2,000:1 (*), you can aim to generate significant profits in a short period of time.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.